tomas/needle/README.md

 Options
 ------

- - timeout: Returns err if response takes more than X. Defaults to 10000 (10 secs).
+ - timeout: Returns error if response takes more than X. Defaults to 10000 (10 secs).
  - multipart: Enables multipart/form-data encoding.
 Defaults to false.
  - username: For http auth.
  - password: For http auth.
 Both are required of course.